codeamancoder/pstonv2/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 4.2.4 =
+- Fix error on block_ip_if_locked(), doesn't exit with a wp_user.
+This is needed for other plugins that create the $user (aka ldap auth plugins).
+- Fix login error message for users with pending account approval.
+- Wordpress 4.7 compatibility.

+= 4.2.3 =
+- Fixed bug when math captcha was displayed on Woocommerce registration page.
+- Fixed login page bug for cases where email address and captcha are used to submit login form (thanks to @chesio for fix).
+- Logs directory now contains a .htaccess file with proper deny directives.
+- Small UX improvement: add for attribute to captcha label.
+- Added check for IIS server in get_server_type function.

 = 4.2.2 =
 - Debug logger class improvements.
 - Added a message in the debug settings area to state that the log files are reset on every plugin update.
 - Always return an array from scan_dir_sort_date() to prevent PHP notices.
 - Improvements for Automated DB backups filling up space - old backup file will be deleted first.
+- Thanks to RIPS Analyzer for sending us the vulnerability report.

 = 4.2.1 =
 - Improve output of .htaccess to include <IfModule mod_rewrite.c> checks and RewriteEngine On directives.